Jerwin87/Yelp-Capstone/README.md

 # Data Science Bootcamp Capstone Project 'ReView.
 Rating your Reviews'

-## It is still a work-in-progress as the notebooks still have to be comment and corrected
+## It is still a work-in-progress as the notebooks still have to be commented and corrected

 This repository represents the capstone project of Jan, Felix, Max and me (Jérémy).